Vulnalign/From-Mining-to-Meaning/README.md

 📄 Dataset Samples

 DATA/master_validated_dataset.jsonl
+This file is intended to illustrate the complete validation output, including both “good” and “noisy” cases, so reviewers can see how Semgrep and filtering operate.
   - JSONL file (one JSON object per line).
   - Contains the full Semgrep validation output for a sample of vulnerability–fix pairs.
-  -It includes (field names may be abbreviated in practice):
+  - It includes:

-  - CVE and repository metadata (e.g., cve_id, repo_url, commit_sha)
-  - Vulnerable / patched code identifiers (e.g., original_filename, file paths)
+    - CVE and repository metadata (e.g., cve_id, repo_url, commit_sha), Vulnerable / patched code identifiers (e.g., original_filename, file paths)
-  -Semgrep match information:
-      -  Exact Positive / Hierarchy True Positive counts (EP/HP)
+    - Semgrep match information: Exact Positive / Hierarchy True Positive counts (EP/HP), rule identifiers, flags for mismatches / noisy examples
-      - rule identifiers
-  - Flags for mismatches / noisy examples -Intermediate validation metadata used to derive the final dataset
+    - Intermediate validation metadata used to derive the final dataset

-This file is intended to illustrate the complete validation output, including both “good” and “noisy” cases, so reviewers can see how Semgrep and filtering operate.

-2. DATA/unique_validated_dataset_for_review.jsonl
+DATA/unique_validated_dataset_for_review.jsonl
+This file is intended for quick inspection and for understanding the final dataset structure without noise.
   - JSONL file (one JSON object per line).
-  - Contains only validated examples (HP/EP), i.e. high-confidence matches after filtering.
+  - Contains only validated examples (HP/EP).
 Compared to master_validated_dataset.jsonl, this file:

-  - Excludes noisy / mismatched entries
+  - Excludes mismatched entries
-  - Keeps only the unique, validated vulnerability–fix pairs that pass the filtering criteria
   - Reflects the clean subset used for experiments in the paper

-This file is intended for quick inspection and for understanding the final dataset structure without noise.

 ---